-The following employees are designated as workplace/on site supervisors to implement, monitor, and report on the COVID-19 control strategies developed under this Plan:
+The following employees are designated as worksite COVID-19 safety coordinators to implement, monitor, and report on the COVID-19 control strategies developed under this Plan:

 Holly Ward Lamb, Diane McKee

-Workers who do not interact with the general public are considered to be “lower exposure risk” under the OSHA Guidance, which is defined as follows:
+Workers who do not interact with the public are considered “lower exposure risk” under the OSHA Guidance, which is defined as follows:

 Lower exposure risk (caution) jobs are those that do not require contact with people known to be, or suspected of being, infected with SARS-CoV-2 nor frequent close contact with (i.e., within 6 feet of) the general public.
 Workers in this category have minimal occupational contact with the public and other coworkers.

-The employer will provide COVID-19 training to employees that covers, at a minimum, all of the following:
+The employer will provide COVID-19 training to employees AND updated training that covers, at a minimum, all of the following:

 - The proper use of personal protective equipment.